Steeped in Roman history, the city of Bath is a UNESCO World Heritage site.

 www.avonvalleyrailway.org

-Surrounded by beautiful countryside and stately homes, Bath offers some of the most picturesque walks over the country.
-Whether it is to explore the city itself or enjoy the Bath skyline along six miles of national trust land.
+Surrounded by beautiful countryside and stately homes, Bath offers some of the most picturesque walks across the country.
+Whether exploring the city itself or enjoying the Bath skyline, adventure along six miles of national trust land.

 nationaltrust.org.uk/bath-skyline

 Prior Park Gardens - Beautiful and intimate 18th century landscape garden created by Bath entrepreneur Ralph Allen.
 Sweeping valley with magnificent views over the city of Bath.
-Walk across the famous Palladian Bridge, one of four in the world.
-Explore the woodland paths.
+Walk across the famous Palladian Bridge, one of four in the world, and explore the woodland paths.

 nationaltrust.org.uk/prior-park-landscape-garden

-Dyrham Park - An historic herd of fallow deer roams freely in the 270 acres (110 hectares) of ancient parkland, full of magnificent trees and breath-taking view of the 17th century country house.
+Dyrham Park - Historic herd of fallow deer roam freely in the 270 acres (110 hectares) of ancient parkland.
+Full of magnificent trees and breath-taking views of the 17th-century country house.

 nationaltrust.org.uk/dyrham-park